Jessie Brown

 * * *

-She's the author of two short collections.
-Her chapbook, What We Don't Know We Know, with Finishing Line Press, is available from the publisher as well as on Amazon.
-The first, Lucky, won the 2011 Anabiosis Press Chapbook competition.
+She's the author of two short collections, What We Don't Know We Know, with Finishing Line Press, and Lucky, winner of the 2011 Anabiosis Press Chapbook competition.

-She has published poems in local and national journals such as the Comstock Review, New Madrid, Peacework, Full Bleed, Ibbetson Street Review, Albatross, and others, while her translations have appeared in the American Poetry Review.
-Her work has also been anthologized in Gathered, a collection of contemporary Quaker poetry (Sundress Publications, 2013).
+She publishes poems in local and national journals such as the Comstock Review, Cider Press Review, Willows Wept, Friends Journal, Ibbetson Street Review, Thema, Full Bleed, and others, as well as translations from the Spanish in the American Poetry Review.
+Her work has also been anthologized in Gathered, a collection of contemporary Quaker poetry (Sundress Publications).

 Powered by Create your own unique website with customizable templates.